Land registration (Scots law): Duties to the Keeper

-All individuals, including the applicant and their legal agents, have a duty of care to the Keeper to prevent the Keeper to make the Land Register inaccurate.
-The Keeper is entitled to be compensated by a person in breach of the duty which results in loss incurred, such as the Keeper having to pay compensation to another third party.
+All individuals, including the applicant and their legal agents, have a duty of care to the Keeper to prevent the Keeper inadvertently making the Land Register inaccurate.
+The Keeper is entitled to be compensated by a person in breach of the duty which results in loss incurred, such as the Keeper having to pay compensation to another party.

 This civil obligation, is reinforced by the criminal offence where an applicant, or their legal agent, (a) makes a materially false or misleading statement in relation to an application for registration knowing that, or being reckless as to whether, the statement is false or misleading, or (b) intentionally fails to disclose material information in relation to such an application or is reckless as to whether all material information is disclosed.
-However, the actus reus of this offence is similar to the Scots law offence of fraud so the applicant may alternatively be prosecuted for his conduct as fraud.
+However, the actus reus of this offence is similar to the Scots law offence of fraud; so the applicant may alternatively be prosecuted for his conduct as a fraud.